We Need to Measure Data Diversity in NLP -- Better and Broader: Why Measure Data Diversity?

-\paragraph*{Measuring data diversity has the potential to improve every stage of the NLP pipeline} First, data collection, especially when requiring human annotation, can be resource-intensive.
+First, it would support more deliberate and informed data collection and curation \citep{rogers-2021-changing}.
+Data collection, especially when requiring human annotation, can be resource-intensive.
 Recent work \citep{quattoni-carreras-2021-minimizing-annotation, su2022selective,shi-etal-2021-diversity,alcoforado-etal-2024-random} shows that human annotation can be employed more effectively when selecting diverse datapoints.
-Second, including quantitative metrics on dataset diversity could further improve the documentation of datasets \citep{10.1145/3594737,gebru2021datasheetsdatasets} and contribute to dataset analysis tools \citep{lohr-hahn-2023-dopa,ramponi-etal-2024-variationist}.
+Furthermore, quantitative metrics on dataset diversity could improve the documentation of new and existing datasets \citep{10.1145/3594737,gebru2021datasheetsdatasets} and contribute to dataset analysis tools \citep{lohr-hahn-2023-dopa,ramponi-etal-2024-variationist}.
 This could support early intervention, during data collection, instead of post hoc.
 For example, researchers could proactively collect more data from certain language varieties to improve the fairness of models.
-Third, leveraging data diversity measurements for training and prompting language models has led to better performing models, exhibiting improved robustness \citep{bukharin-etal-2024-data} and generalization \citep{levy-etal-2023-diverse}.
+Second, leveraging data diversity measurements for training and prompting language models has led to better performing models, exhibiting improved robustness \citep{bukharin-etal-2024-data} and generalization \citep{levy-etal-2023-diverse}.
 Lastly, when it comes to evaluation, insufficiently substantiated diversity claims have caused disagreement on the generalizability of results.
 For example, an evaluation dataset that covers ``a diverse range of text genres'' \citep{wang-etal-2018-glue} may, by other standards, deemed ``hardly diverse'' \citep{raji-etal-2021}.
 Systematic data diversity measurement could help researchers to assess and interpret the generalizability of evaluation results.